Nebraska's Early Learning Connection

 - Early Learning Connection Registry for practitioners, including trainers, and programs (under development);

-- Outreach and access strategies of the web-based statewide training calendar, telephone technical assistance and consultation, and assistance in selection of child care;
+- Outreach and access strategies including the web-based statewide training calendar, telephone technical assistance and consultation, and assistance in selection of child care;

 - Intentional strategies to create a quality improvement system in which all early childhood programs and practitioners are supported and encouraged to improve child outcomes, including through Results Matter;